5 Ways to Make the Most of Counseling

 So how much should you expect to pay for counseling?
 It depends if you choose to go the private pay route, or use insurance.
 Depending on your area, private pay rates will vary.
 Insurance is less expensive, but limits you to a smaller group of therapists.

 Remember that the most important thing is counselor-client match.
-If things are clicking with your counselor, you are more likely to get results.
+If things are clicking with your therapist, you are more likely to get results.
 Moreover, with a good match, you may end up saving money by making progress more quickly, thereby paying for fewer sessions.

 For folks on a budget, there are other options like free community clinics, and some interesting new innovations such as Open Path Collective.
-However you choose to find your counselor, focus on match over price.
+However you choose to find your therapist, focus on match over price.

 Laptop, notepad and phone on a desk

-2. Choose Wisely
+2. Choose Your Therapist Wisely

 Also, decide what you want to achieve in counseling.
 Do you have only a few specific things you want to solve quickly, or do want to some deeper, long-term work?